Computer/Information Science

 CISC202

-This is a first course in the technology of networking with personal computers.
-This course provides the students with an Introduction to Local Area Networks (LAN), their components, planning installation, and usage.
-Students will be given the opportunity to gain hands-on experience in lab exercises using a network.
+This course provides students with an introduction to Linux Local Area Networks, their components, installation procedures, maintenance and usage, and function in an organization.
+Students gain hands-on experience in lab exercises using a Linux network.

 4 credits